DSD-DBS/capella-dockerimages/docs/docs/ci-templates/gitlab/image-builder.md

 Make sure to enable the "Expand variable reference" flag.

 - `CAPELLA_DOCKER_IMAGES_REVISION`: Revision of this Github repository.
+- `ENVIRONMENT`: Specifies the environemnt.
+We have included a safety gate, such that you are only able to push to the "production" environment on tags.
+In addition, you need to have the following variables for each environment:
-- `UID_ENV`: The user ID which will be used for the technical user.
+  - `UID_${ENVIRONMENT}`: The user ID which will be used for the technical user.
   - Variables related to the Docker registry (all parameters are passed to `docker login`):
-  - `DOCKER_REGISTRY`: The URL to the Docker registry
+    - `DOCKER_REGISTRY_${ENVIRONMENT}`: The URL to the Docker registry
-  - `DOCKER_REGISTRY_USER`: Username of a techuser with push permission to the Docker registry
+    - `DOCKER_REGISTRY_USER_${ENVIRONMENT}`: Username of a techuser with push permission to the Docker registry
-  - `DOCKER_REGISTRY_PASSWORD`: Corresponding password of the techuser
+    - `DOCKER_REGISTRY_PASSWORD_${ENVIRONMENT}`: Corresponding password of the techuser
 - `T4C_SERVER_REGISTRY`: Docker registry which contains the required t4c server image
 - `T4C_SERVER_TAG`: Docker tag that is used for the t4c server image
 - `T4C_SERVER_TEST_DATA_REPO`: Link to a Git repository containing t4c test data needed to run the backup tests.